 Section 6.2 What is an exception?
-188 Section 6.3 Important things to know about asking for exceptions 190 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception 191 Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) 194 Section 6.6 Step-by-step: How to make a Level 2 Appeal 197 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 199 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 200 Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 201 Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 204 Section 7.4 What if you miss the deadline for making your Level 1 Appeal?
-205 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 208 Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services 208 Section 8.2 We will tell you in advance when your coverage will be ending Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time Section 8.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time Section 8.5 What if you miss the deadline for making your Level 1 Appeal?
-213 SECTION 9 Taking your appeal to Level 3 and beyond 216 Section 9.1 Appeal Levels 3, 4 and 5 for Medical Service Requests 216 Section 9.2 Appeal Levels 3, 4 and 5 for Part D Drug Requests MAKING COMI PLAINTS 219 SECTION 10 How to make a complaint about quality of care, waiting 240 Section 10.1 What trinds of problems are handled by the complaint process?
-Section 10.1 Section 10.2 What kinds of problems are handled by the complaint process?
-The formal name for "making a complaint" is "filing a grievance" Section 10.3 Step-by-step: Making a complaint 221
+188 Section 6.3 Important things to know about asking for exceptions 190 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception n 191 Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) Section 6.6 Step-by-step: How to make a Level 2 Appeal 197 SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon .
+199 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 200 Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 201 Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 204 Section 7.4 What if you miss the deadline for making your Level 1 Appeal?
+205 SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon .
+208 Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services 208 Section 8.2 We will tell you in advance when your coverage will be ending 209 Section 8.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover you care for a longer time ır Section 8.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover you care for a longer time Section 8.5 What if you miss the deadline for making your Level 1 Appeal?
+213 SECTION 9 Taking your appeal to Level 3 and beyond .
+216 Section 9.1 Appeal Levels 3, 4 and 5 for Medical Service Requests 216 Section 9.2 Appeal Levels 3, 4 and 5 for Part D Drug Requests 217 MAKING COMI PLAINTS .
+219 SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns .
+219 Section 10.1 What kinds of problems are handled by the complaint process?
+Section 10.2 The formal name for "making a complaint" is "filing a grievance" Section 10.3 221